pydicom/pynetdicom/docs/tutorials/create_scp.rst

 There are two areas where user intervention is required:

-1. Responding to extended negotiation items during association negotiation.
-You probably won't need to worry about this unless you using :dcm:`User Identity negotiation<part07/sect_D.3.3.7.html>`.
+1. Responding to :ref:`extended negotiation<user_assoc_extneg>` items during
+   association negotiation.
+You most likely will only have to worry about this if you're using :dcm:`User Identity negotiation<part07/sect_D.3.3.7.html>`.
-2. Except for C-ECHO, responding to a DIMSE request when acting as an SCP, such as when an SCU sends a C-STORE request to a Storage SCP.
+2. Responding to a DIMSE request when acting as an SCP, such as when an SCU sends a C-STORE request to a Storage SCP.
 Hey, that sounds familiar...

-So we need to bind a handler to :func:`EVT_C_STORE<_handlers.doc_handle_store>` to handle incoming storage requests.
+So we need to :func:`bind a handler<_handlers.doc_handle_store>` to ``evt.EVT_C_STORE`` to respond to incoming storage requests.

 .. code-block:: python
    :linenos: